ctkelley/SIAMFANLEquations.jl/README.md

 ## Pull Requests

+__I like bug reports__, but ...

 __Please, please__, do not send me PRs.
-If you find a bug in the codes or an error in the documentation/notebook, please
+If you find a bug (programming or performance) in the codes, an factual error in the documentation/notebook, or an inconsistency in the docstrings, please

 - tell me the old fashioned way with email to tim_kelley@ncsu.edu
 - or open an issue.

 This is a book project and I need to put all changes in by hand so I'll have muscle memory about what's going on.

+So, please do not send me comments about

+- Typos in the notebook or the docstrings.
+This project is far from the final proofreading stage and I want to fix those things in peace.
+There are many of them and I do not need 100s of emails/issues about that.
+- Julia programming style, with the exception of correctness and performance.
+I know this is not fully idiomatic Julia and am on the case.
+As I said in the introduction, I have traded a lot of abstraction for clarity.
+That means clairity for the novice.
+  I am also an old guy and the final product will reflect the Fortran __66__ I was raised on.
+That's show biz.
+Fortran + Julia = __Foolia__
+- Organization of the repo.
+I'm still thinking this through.
+The important thing is that it make sense for the print book.
+I must do this with the publisher.
+- Questions like "Why isn't Trotsky's method in here?"
 If you object to an algorithmic choice, you'll have to be content to know that I have thought about the algorithm mix pretty carefully and understand this field fairly well.
+- Philosophy, politics, ...

 ## Core References and Documentation